Istar-Eldritch/FuelControl/README.md

     "siphoning": 1, // Enables siphoning fuel from cars.
 1 = enabled, 0 = disabled.
     "siphoning_limit": 98, // The percentage of fuel that is possible to siphon out of a car fuel tank.
     "default_pumps_have_fuel": 0, // The behaviour of pumps that don't belong to a station.
 If set to 1, this pumps will have infinite fuel.
 Defaults to  0.
-    "pumps_get_ruined": 1 // If a pump gets ruined it won't produce fuel.
+    "pumps_get_ruined": 1, // If a pump gets ruined it won't produce fuel.
-}
+    "measure_fuel_with_stick": 1 // If enabled, you can measure the fuel of cars and pumps with a long stick }
 ```